XD7479/Multi-Object-Occlusion/README.md

 ------------
+### NOTICE
+dataset links and model will be released in a few days.
+Update: 18 June

 ### Requirments
 The code uses Python 3.6 and it is tested on PyTorch GPU version 1.2, with CUDA-10.0 and cuDNN-7.5.